DigitalTwin-Geohub/DigitalTwinEducation/docs/Modules/Module II.md

 For this week the assignment is a [Tutorial Intro to Blender](../Assignment/Intro%20to%20blender.md), Downloading 3D data, Visualizing existing data and from QGIS to Blender excercise.
 [Assignment 1](../Assignment/Assignment%20I.md).

-### Preparation for Final Assignment
+## Preparation for Final Assignment

 #### DECISION - Write one to two pages

 * 	Think of a possible study case of your own.
-* 	Find examples (show link and small analysis – What is positive?
-What would you have done differently?)
 * 	What is your DT goal?
 What questions can your Digital Twin answer.
 * 	Who is your audience target and stakeholders?
+    * Who are they?
+    * What can make your stakeholder happy?
+    * What are their demands for a Digital Twin?
+    * What is their level of Geoinformation literacy?
+    * What is their domain knowledge on the Digital Twin theme?
-* 	User Requirements? – what are your expected outcomes?
+* 	Summarize the User Requirements? – what are your expected outcomes?
 * 	How to measure your outcomes? – Think of SMART indicators